JoseQuintas/hwgui/contrib/qrdecode/ReadMe.txt

     Get help info by typing:
      zbarcam --help
-    (if zbarcam is in PATH, otherwise add full path)
+    (if zbarcam is in PATH, otherwise add full path in .profile)

 2. HWGUI test program